leeminkan/kan-internal-services/README.md

 Notes:

+- The `/health` endpoint returns `OK` and is used for container health checks.
 - The `/api/checkinout` endpoint still requires `username` and `password` to be provided in the request body (JSON).
 The container does not inject credentials automatically.
 - If you wish to pass any runtime environment variables, add them to the `docker-compose.yml` `environment` section or provide an `.env` file consumed by Compose.

 ## API

+### Healthcheck

+GET /health

+Returns `OK` if the service is running.

+---

 POST /api/checkinout